spangen87/memory-game/README.md

 ## Testing

 ## Bugs
 Card animation will only work first time it is clicked.
+The bug was fixed by adding a remove class of the flipped cards in the function that check for pairs.

+If you clicked more than two cards before they flipped back, it resulted in a error.
+The bug was fixed by adding a lock to the board while the timeout was running.
 ## Deployment

 ## Credits